Business Benefits of Big Data in Travel Industry

 - Is advertising for my business effective?

-The Big Data team at Ardas can provide a clear answer to each of these questions.
+The Big Data team at Ardas can provide a clear answer to each question.
 And it does not matter if a large company or a small local business asks about it.
 We propose to build a client profile based on big data analysis.

 How it works

-For a client portrait, a certain set of his impersonal characteristics is needed.
+For a client portrait, a certain set of impersonal characteristics is needed.
 Namely:

 - income level;